Skip to main content

 “And what do you envision?”
 Tarabai asked, sighing slightly.
 Trishaan Dev smiled.

 “Imagine the heir of Maharani Priyambada on the throne, and she is enjoying all the power she can.
 Do you think when your utility is gone, you will be given a place in the palace?”
-He shook his head “Remember Nartaki Bai?”
+He shook his head, “Remember Nartaki Bai?”
 Tarabai looked up at his words.
 She did remember Nartaki Bai.
-She got injured trying to save one of the Rajadhiraja’s concubines from a drunk man who swayed his sword on her leg.
+She got injured trying to save one of the Rajadhiraja’s concubines from a drunk man who swung his sword at her leg.
 She lost a leg and eventually her place in the palace.
 Nobody helped her or took her in.
-Tarabai was new then, and often as she followed the older concubines to the markets she would see Nartaki Bai in tattered clothes on the streets begging.
-Most people who were aware of who she was before being a beggar on the street, refused to give her alms.
+Tarabai was new then, and often as she followed the older concubines to the markets, she would see Nartaki Bai in tattered clothes on the streets begging.
+Most people who were aware of who she was before being a beggar on the street refused to give her alms.

 “You think she will let you or me be near him as long as she is alive?”
 He shook his head.
 “Removing her is the only way.
 Once she is gone…”